ReflectsLight/tilawah/README.md

     # Run bin/quran-audio
     $ bundle exec ruby bin/quran-audio --help

-## Format, durations
+## Duration

-An ayah from a given author is stored on disk in the following
+An ayah is stored in the following format:
-format: `share/quran-audio/mp3/<author>/<surahid>/<ayahid>.mp3`.
+`share/quran-audio/mp3/<author>/<surahid>/<ayahid>.mp3`.
+The

-The playtime of each ayah is provided by a JSON file in the [share/quran-audio/durations/](/share/quran-audio/durations/) directory.
+playtime of each ayah is provided by a JSON file in the [share/quran-audio/durations/](/share/quran-audio/durations/) directory.